alexirpan/alexirpan.github.io/_posts/2016-02-10-dominion-history.markdown

 MAKE UP AN INTRO HERE

+As someone who's played Dominion competitively on and off for the last five years, it's hard for me to detach my impression of events from the facts.
+So, I'm not going to.
+I'm going to play the opinionated historian, not the interested outsider and not the invested fanboy.

 It's a long story.
 To do it right, we need to head back to the very beginning.